mesosphere/dcos-commons/frameworks/template/README.md

 Placement constraints allow you to customize where the service is deployed in the DC/OS cluster.
 Placement constraints may be configured _SEPARATELY FOR EACH NODE TYPE?
 (IF YOUR SERVICE HAS MULTIPLE TYPES)_ in the following configuration sections:
 - _LIST EXPOSED PLACEMENT CONSTRAINT FIELDS AND WHERE THEY ARE LOCATED IN THE CONFIG HERE_

-Placement constraints support all [Marathon operators (reference)](http://mesosphere.github.io/marathon/docs/constraints.html) with this syntax: `field:OPERATOR[:parameter]`.
-For example, if the reference lists `[["hostname", "UNIQUE"]]`, you should  use `hostname:UNIQUE`.
+Placement constraints support all [Marathon operators](http://mesosphere.github.io/marathon/docs/constraints.html) with this syntax: `field:OPERATOR[:parameter]`.
+For example, if the reference lists `[["hostname", "UNIQUE"]]`, use `hostname:UNIQUE`.

 A common task is to specify a list of whitelisted systems to deploy to.
 To achieve this, use the following syntax for the placement constraint:

 ```
 hostname:LIKE:10.0.0.159|10.0.1.202|10.0.3.3
 ```

-You must include spare capacity in this list so that if one of the whitelisted systems goes down, there is still enough room to repair your service without that system.
+You must include spare capacity in this list, so that if one of the whitelisted systems goes down, there is still enough room to repair your service without that system.

 For an example of updating placement constraints, see [Managing](#managing) below.